benquach16/Lost-Horizons/README.md

-﻿Lost Horizons - Space Game
+Lost Horizons - Space Game
 ==========================

 Written by Ben Quach and Derek Lee

 This is a rewrite of a project that pretty much flopped due to inexperience in programming.
 For the latest source code, see [our github page][losthorizons-repo].
 You may also take a look at the [old project][losthorizons-old].